Sakurann/connect/openid-connect-self-issued-v2/openid-connect-self-issued-v2-1_0.md

 1. The Relying Party (RP) MUST validate that the value of the `iss` (issuer) Claim is `https://self-isued.me`.
 If iss contains a different value, the ID Token is not Self-Issued, and instead it MUST be validated according to Section 3.1.3.
 1. The RP MUST validate that the `aud` (audience) Claim contains the value of the `redirect_uri` that the RP sent in the Authentication Request as an audience.
 1. The RP MUST validate the signature of the ID Token.
 When sub type is`jkt`, validation is done according to JWS [JWS] using the algorithm specified in the alg Header Parameter of the JOSE Header, using the key in the `sub_jwk` Claim.
-When sub type is`did`, vvalidation is done using the key derived as a result of DID Resolution as defined in [DID-CORE].
+When sub type is`did`, validation is done using the key derived as a result of DID Resolution as defined in [DID-CORE].
 The key is a bare key in JWK format (not an X.509 certificate value) when sub type is`jkt` or may be another key format when sub type is `did`.
 1. Default `alg` value is RS256.
 It MAY also be ES256, ES256K or EdDSA.
-1. The RP MUST validate that the`sub` claim is bound to the `sub_jwk` value.
-When sub type is`jkt`, the RP MUST validate that the sub Claim value is the base64url encoded representation of the thumbprint of the key in the `sub_jwk` Claim, as specified in Section 6.
-When sub type is `did`, the RP MUST validate that the `kid` of the `sub_jwk` claim matches the verification method from the DID Document that is obtained by resolving decentralized identifier included in `sub` claim.
+1. The RP MUST validate the`sub` value.
+When sub type is`jkt`, the RP MUST validate that the `sub` claim value equals to the base64url encoded representation of the thumbprint of the key in the `sub_jwk` Claim, as specified in Section 6 of [OpenID.Core].
+When sub type is `did`, the RP MUST validate that `sub` claim value equals to the key in the verification method property of the DID Document.
+Since DID Document can contain mulitple keys, the validation MUST be performed against the key identified by the `kid` in the header.
+DID Document MUST be obtained by resolving decentralized identifier included in the `sub` claim.
 1. The current time MUST be before the time represented by the `exp` Claim (possibly allowing for some small leeway to account for clock skew).
  The `iat` Claim can be used to reject tokens that were issued too far away from the current time, limiting the amount of time that nonces need to be stored to prevent attacks.
 The acceptable range is RP specific.
 1. If a `nonce` value was sent in the Authentication Request, a `nonce` Claim MUST be present and its value checked to verify that it is the same value as the one that was sent in the Authentication Request.
 The RP SHOULD check the `nonce `value for replay attacks.
 The precise method for detecting replay attacks is RP specific.